Marcos-Ruiz1/Google-Home/README.md

 11/06/2022
 little changes over all the web site.
 New links added on the footer section, new hover design of background-color on the search box, "hr" tag size and color changed.
 Finally, height main and nav have been changed.

+17/06/2022
+Lupa and microphone symbols have been added on the "search box section" instead to have pictures about.
+A second botton have been added next to sign in botton.